The goal of paintr is to draw different R data structures on graphs.

 paint_matrix(mat_3x5, highlight_area = mat_3x5 > 4)

-We can achieve similar results with the ggplot2
+We can achieve similar results with the ggplot2 function.

 # Graphic of matrix data structure using base R graphics